 Trucks can overheat due to a bad water pump– a very common occurrence– or a coolant leak.

-What to Do if Your Truck is Overheating
+Steps to Take if Your Truck is Overheating

 If and when you notice your truck is overheating, the first thing to do is get off the road (when it’s safe and lawful to do so) and pull over to let your engine rest and cool down.
 You can then call a mobile semi-truck mechanic to come find you and make needed adjustments, repairs or replacements.